 If your loved one is in hospice care, and the support staff has advised you to prepare for his or her passing, it can help to have provisional arrangements in place.
 This is so that when the time comes, the hospice can immediately contact the funeral service provider and arrange the transfer of your loved one into their care.

 If you contact a funeral home ahead of time, you can have some of the preparation in place, and this will alleviate some of the stress that comes with having to make arrangements on short notice.
 This also means the hospice knows who to call, and the authorizations and other legal documentation can be pre-prepared.

 What help with funeral expenses is there for low-income or uninsured families?

 This is a common question as more families find themselves not being able to pay for funeral expenses.
 Unfortunately, there is limited public or state assistance for funeral costs.
-The state takes care of any indigent deaths (as is their responsibility) but this is done by the means of a pauper burial or cremation.
+The state takes care of indigent deaths (as is their responsibility), but a pauper burial or cremation does this.

 What can I legally do with the cremated remains?
 Laws for scattering ashes in Memphis, TN

 According to the provisions in state law, cremated remains can be kept at home, buried in a cemetery or memorial garden, mausoleum, or niche.
 Remains can also be buried or scattered on private land (with the permission of the landowner).
 Cremated remains are organic and sterile and therefore pose no issue to the environment.